Torii announces $10M Series A to automate SaaS management – TechCrunch

 Today, that software is offered as a cloud service should be pretty much considered a given.
 Certainly any modern tooling is going to be SaaS, and as companies and employees add services, it becomes a management nightmare.
-Enter Torii, an early stage startup that wants to make it easier to manage SaaS bloat.
+Enter Torii, an early-stage startup that wants to make it easier to manage SaaS bloat.

-Today, the company announced a $10 million Series A investment led by Wing Venture Capital with participation from prior investors Entree Capital, Global Founders Capital, Scopus Ventures and Uncork Capital.
+Today, the company announced a $10 million Series A investment led by Wing Venture Capital, with participation from prior investors Entree Capital, Global Founders Capital, Scopus Ventures and Uncork Capital.
 The investment brings the total raised to $15 million, according to the company.
 Under the terms of the deal, Wing partner Jake Flomenberg is joining the board.

 Uri Haramati, co-founder and CEO, is a serial entrepreneur who helped launch Houseparty and Meerkat.
-As a serial founder, he says that he and his co-founders saw first-hand how difficult it was to manage their companies’ SaaS applications and the idea for Torii developed from that.
+As a serial founder, he says that he and his co-founders saw firsthand how difficult it was to manage their companies’ SaaS applications, and the idea for Torii developed from that.

 “We all felt the changes around SaaS and managing the tools that we were using.
 We were all early adopters of SaaS.
 We all [took advantage of SaaS] to scale our companies and we felt the same thing: The fact is that you just can’t add more people who manage more software, it just doesn’t scale,” Haramati told me.